jerry81/openCv/README.md

 a.  use canny to get the outlines
 b.  find contours from canny output
 c.  approximate enclosing polygons using approxPolyDP - applies approximation, boundingRect and minEnclosingCircle uses this output

+### debluring

+PSF - point spread function, e.g. circuar PSF - has one param, radius R - goal - to get estimate of original image PSF of linear motion takes in LEN and THETA

+Weiner filter - way to restore blurred image

+SNR - signal to noise ratio

+example application - debluring a license plate that was in motion

+### remove periodic noise

+e.g. dots that are evenly spread throughout the image

 ### slow motion video effect